The Orthodox Church

 The churches grew in size.
 As Tertullian put it to the Roman emperor at the beginning of the 3rd century, "The oftener you mow us down, the more of us there are.
 The blood of Christians is seed" (Apology 50).
 As the churches grew larger, more and more small towns had churches in them.

-These little churches did not need their own bishop, so the bishop of the nearest large town would serve the surrounding small towns.
-Such a bishop was known in the 3rd century as a "metropolitan."
+Some of these smaller churches did not have their own bishop, so the bishop of the nearest large town would serve the surrounding small towns.
+Even if the smaller churches had their own bishop, when they got together to consider major issues, the bishop of the large city would preside over the conference.
+Such a bishop was known in the third century as a "metropolitan."

 This progressed so far that by the Council of Nicea in A.D.
 325, the metropolitans of Alexandria, Rome and Antioch were ruling over large areas.
 Canon VI of the Nicaean Council specifies the extent of Alexandria's rule, which included all of Egypt.
 Rome's rule is said to be something similar.
 (Thus eliminating the possibility that there was a pope in the first century.)